Gjeffroy/leaflet_viewer_shiny/README.md

 ```bash
 git clone https://github.com/your_username/your_repository.git
 ```
+2. Open the project in RStudio or another IDE.

-2. Install the renv package in R:
+3. Install the renv package in R:
 ```R
 install.packages('renv')
 ```

-3. Load the renv library and upgrade your project's packages:
+4. Load the renv library and upgrade your project's packages:
 ```R
 library(renv)
 renv::upgrade()